danvk/catskills/_posts/2025-03-09-cornell-wittenberg.md

 The Rip Van Winkle crew told us that they'd planned to visit the B-25 wreck by snowshoeing straight down from the pregnant tree.
 We hoped to find their tracks on our way back, but there were none.
 We improvised and were mostly fine in our spikes.
 The snow was crustier here and usually enough to support our weight.

 After dropping about 500 feet, we found the crash.
 It's pretty hard to miss if you're in the right spot.
 It is large and there are many pieces.
-You can read more about the crash on the [wreckchasing] site, but the gist is that they were on their way to Stewart air base in 1948 and went off course.
+You can read more about the crash on the [wreckchasing] site, but the gist is that they were on their way to Stewart air base in 1948 when they made a [navigation error] due to poor conditions, mistaking the Ashokan Reservoir for the Hudson.
 Three people died.

 We saw the shadow of Friday Mountain across the valley during the descent.
 Seeing your own mountain's shadow is always dramatic, but also a sign that you need to hurry up to get to the car before sunset.